 POSITION

-of the municipal budgetary educational institution "Novotinchalinsky secondary school named after N.G.
+municipal budgetary educational institution "Novotinchalinskaya secondary school named after N.G.
 Faizov of the Buinsky municipal district of the Republic of Tatarstan" on the preparation work program subject teacher

 1. General Provisions

 1.1.
-This regulation is based on the following documents:
+This provision is drawn up on the basis of the following documents:

 • The federal component of the state standard of general education in the context of the modernization of Russian education.
-The federal component was developed in accordance with the Law of the Russian Federation "On Education" (Article 7) and the Concept for the Modernization of Russian Education for the period up to 2010.
+The federal component was developed in accordance with the Law of the Russian Federation “On Education” (Article 7) and the Concept of modernization of Russian education for the period until 2010.

-• The regulation contains requirements for the design of the calendar-thematic planning of the subject teacher.
+• The regulations contain requirements for the design of calendar and thematic planning for subject teachers.

 1.2.
-Calendar-thematic planning is a document that regulates the activities of a teacher in the implementation of the curriculum in the subject.
+Calendar-thematic planning is a document regulating the activities of the teacher in implementing the curriculum in the subject.

-• Calendar-thematic planning is developed by the teacher for each class in accordance with the curriculum and the requirements of the State Educational Standard.
+• Calendar and thematic planning is developed by the teacher for each class in accordance with the curriculum and the requirements of the State educational standard.

-• The calendar-thematic planning developed by the teacher is agreed with the head of the methodological association and approved by the school principal no later than September 15.
+• Calendar and thematic planning developed by the teacher is agreed upon with the head of the methodological association and approved by the school director no later than September 15.

 1.3.
-The tasks of compiling calendar-thematic planning are:
+The objectives of drawing up calendar and thematic planning are:

-• Determination of the place of each topic in the annual course and the place of each lesson in the topic;
+• Determining the place of each topic in the annual course and the place of each lesson in the topic;

-• Determining the relationship between individual lessons, topics of the annual course;
+• Determining the relationship between individual lessons and topics of the annual course;

-• Formation of a rational system of work on equipping students with a system of knowledge, skills and abilities in the subject.
+• Formation of a rational system of work to equip students with a system of knowledge, skills and abilities in the subject.

 1.4.
-The degree of development of the calendar-thematic plan is a criterion for the professionalism of the teacher.
+The degree of development of the calendar-thematic plan is a criterion of the teacher’s professionalism.

 1.5.
-When developing the calendar-thematic plan of the training course, the teacher implements the sequence of the following actions:
+When developing a calendar-thematic plan for a training course, the teacher implements the sequence of the following actions:

-• Forecasting, anticipation of the course and results of work;
+• Forecasting, foreseeing the progress and results of work;

-• Program development necessary measures, sequence of actions;
+• Program development necessary measures, sequences of actions;

 • Selection of the most optimal methods and techniques for their implementation;

-• Accurate calculation of activities in time and setting the start and end dates for its stages;
+• Accurate calculation of activities in time and establishment of start and end dates for its stages;

-• Determination of forms and methods of accounting and control of performance results.
+• Determination of forms and methods of accounting and monitoring of performance results.

 subject teacher: